airpodsreplicas/airreps/docs/ordering/how-to-buy.md

 2. **Taxes**: We recommend only trusted sellers who take care of VAT/Taxes beforehand for European buyers, so you won't have to pay VAT when the package arrives in the EU.

 ::: warning
-This information applies when ordering from sellers other than the HiCity or Jenny Airreps website.
+This information applies when ordering from sellers other than the HiCity or Jenny AirReps website.
 If you order from those websites, you don't need to worry about customs declarations or the box type, as they will be handled automatically.
 :::

 3. **Product Box**: For a box with Apple logos, request a "with Apple box" instead of a "no logo box."
 However, this carries a higher risk of the package being seized at customs and you not receiving a refund.
 We don't recommend this option, as the AirPods inside are identical regardless of the box.
 If you want to take the risk, you can request a box with Apple logos.